tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Grin team believes the high inflation is much lower
 - Many coins are lost and become unusable on a blockchain
 - Lost coins account for upto 2% per year of the total supply
-- lost coins should be deducted inflation rate
+- Lost coins could be deducted from inflation rate

 - Percentage of lost transactional coins are difficult to estimate:
 	- More lost coins per year for low value coins